 - Navigate to the Analyze Subscribers folder and select Email Volume to view the volume report.
 This report will show two graphs:

-- A bar graph that shows how many mailings are received by different subscriber totals.
+- A bar graph that shows how many messages are received by different subscriber totals.

 - A line chart that shows Delivery Rate, Open Rate, and Click Rate.